 COMPENSATORY MITIGATION – The applicant has offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment:

-Compensatory mitigation would be accomplished through the purchase of 0.01 estuarine credit from the North Florida Saltwater Marsh Mitigation Bank (SAJ-2010-03461).
+Compensatory mitigation would be accomplished through the purchase of 0.03 palustrine credit from St. Marks Pond Mitigation Bank (SAJ-2004-11257).

 The Corps is not aware of any known historic properties within the permit area.
 By copy of this public notice, the Corps is providing information for review.
 Our final determination relative to historic resource impacts is subject to review by and coordination with the State Historic Preservation Officer and those federally recognized tribes with concerns in Florida and the Permit Area.